Ocean life survey

-Marine Artificial Habitats are intended to provide a habitat for marine organisms, where their natural habitat may be missing or reduced by engineering port, harbor, seawall or other marine structures, or where such structures may be used to increase such habitat and associated species.
+Artificial Habitats are intended to provide a habitat for organisms, where their natural habitat may be missing or reduced by engineering, for instance in the marine environment for port, harbor, seawall or other marine structures, where the addition of artificial habitat may increase/restore biodiversity.

 Marine Artificial Habitats